Jump to

 Conclusions and Takeaways

 So many lessons were learned with my first end-to-end UX project.
-I learned how pivotal it was to affirm design decisions based on user research and feedback.
+I learned how pivotal it was to validate design decisions based on user research and feedback.
 I also learned how easy it was for my own biases to creep in and influence my work.

 It’s important to give users a reason to keep coming back.